 Plant your seeds when you receive them for the best germination

-Getting started -- Use any small containers or cups that have drainage holes.
-Use a well draining soil mix, such as 2 parts potting soil to 1 part perlite.
-An alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
-Do not add lime to the mix, since the plant likes slightly-acid soil.
+The seeds are easy to germinate.
+Use any small containers with drainage holes.
+Use a typical, well-draining soil mix, such as 2 parts high-quality potting soil to 1 part perlite (use small- or medium-size perlite, not large chunks).
+An alternate mix is equal parts of perlite and coco fiber, with some granular fertilizer mixed in.

 Climate -- It comes from mountain cloud forests in Peru, and like most Fuchsias, it prefers mild daytime temperatures and cool nights.
 It can tolerate warm days provided that nights are cool.
 I don't know if it will thrive if temperatures regularly get above 85 degrees F (29 C) and nights are above 65 degrees F (18 C).
 I don't think it can survive temperatures below freezing.

-Over about 40% humidity is best.
-If the humidity drops too low indoors, consider using an ultrasonic humidifier, which you can get at home improvement stores or thrift shops.
+Over about 50% humidity is best.
+If the plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier, sold at home improvement stores and some thrift shops.

-Pests to watch for - Watch for any bugs that typically affect your other plants - possibly whitefly, aphids, scale (little lumps on the stems or leaves), mealybugs.
+Pests to watch for - Watch for any bugs that typically affect your other plants.
+Try using insecticidal soap before using stronger remedies, since some may harm the plant.